 What is a marketing strategy?

-Marketing strategies used by supermarkets are huge and well thought out plans to encourage customers to visit and spend more than they bargained for.
+Supermarket marketing strategies encourage customers to visit and spend more than they bargained for.

-They are in the business to sell and make money after all and you’re in the business to save money.
+After all, they are in the business to sell and make money, and you’re in the industry to save money.

-At the grocery store level brand marketing and sales strategy fall into the same picture where the manufacturer wants their products seen by the customers and the supermarket wants to sell the product to earn money.
+At the grocery store level, brand marketing and sales strategy fall into the same picture: the manufacturer wants their products seen by the customers, and the supermarket wants to sell the product to earn money.

-Essentially marketing is an overall sales strategy from the time the product is introduced to the supermarket until the time a customer pays and walks out the door.
+Essentially marketing is an overall sales strategy from when the product is introduced to the supermarket until the time a customer pays and walks out the door.

-If this happens then the marketing strategy of the product worked whether it be from packaging, shelf visuals, signage, sales, coupons, samples or other media attention the product has been given.
+If this happens, the product’s marketing strategy works, whether it be from Packaging, shelf visuals, signage, sales, coupons, samples or other media attention the product has been given.

 - Does the product taste good?